Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-All of these requirements can be met by feeding a natural dog food.
+All of these requirements can be met by feeding the dog natural dog food.
 Even if you choose to believe the commercials advertising the puppy foods sold by commercial manufacturers, you should realize that those diets are not natural.
 They are not easily digestible, do not have the quality of protein she needs, have poorly available energy sources, and will be lacking the vitamins and minerals needed by a pregnant and nursing dog.

 It is up to you to allow her to do what nature intended; your pregnant or nursing dog wants you to decide wisely.

 The commercial foods you purchase, even when they are mostly meat, contain a lot of grains.
 (Rice is another grain.
-A food composed of rice is just as hard to digest as one made up of corn.)
+Food composed of rice is just as hard to digest as one made up of corn.)
 Canned foods can be higher in meat, but dry foods require quite a lot just to make a pellet.
 All of the grains are composed of vegetable matter, of course, and every single cell in a vegetable is surrounded by cellulose.

 Cows and other herbivores do fine when eating only cellulose.
 They have a stomach filled with bacteria that allow the cellulose to be broken down.
 You already realize that your dog cannot survive on grass, and if you are feeding her a commercial diet high in cellulose she needs to eat a lot of it just to meet her needs.
 If she has extra needs, like those of a pregnant or nursing bitch, she will need to eat a lot more.
 Her stomach can only fit in so much feed per day, and this is asking too much from her.

 Some breeders will try to get around this by recommending multiple small feedings throughout the day.
-A veterinarian I used to work for summed this up with his vulgar, farmyard language many years ago: “It´s like shoving ten pounds of s*** in a five pound sack.”
+A veterinarian I used to work for summed this up with his vulgar, farmyard language many years ago: “It's like shoving ten pounds of s*** in a five-pound sack.”

-A pregnant dog cannot gain enough energy from the puppy food because it is composed of grains, and the energy is in a form that is not available to dogs.
+A pregnant dog cannot gain enough energy from puppy food because it is composed of grains, and the energy is in a form that is not available to dogs.
 It will be bound by cellulose, just like the protein that she really needs at this time.

-Dog food manufacturers are required to add calcium and other vitamins to make them “complete”.
+Dog food manufacturers are required to add calcium and other vitamins to make them “complete.”
 That does not mean that a dog is able to digest what is in the food, and that does not mean that some minerals will be bound with others during digestion.

 Most veterinarians recognize that these diets are inadequate and recommend supplemental calcium tablets be given during pregnancy.
 If the owner of the pregnant dog chooses not to, milk production may be inadequate and the veterinarian will sell milk replacer instead.